 These latest spy shots reaffirm our belief that the 2015 TT will more closely resemble the original TT than the outgoing second-generation model, but will maintain an Audi single-frame grille up front and angular-shaped headlights.
 Underpinning the car is the Volkswagen Group’s flexible MQB platform; it’s likely to result in a lighter overall vehicle, which would yield benefits to performance and gas mileage.
 A special lightweight version of the TT may even be in the works.

-Under the hood of the new 2015 Audi TT, we expect to find the same EA888 2.0-liter turbocharged four-cylinder as in the current generation, rated at about 220 horsepower--a slight upgrade from the current model's 211 horsepower.
-The TTS model should also carry forward, though whether Audi will upgrade the TTS from its current 265-horsepower output isn't clear.
+Under the hood of the 2015 Audi TT, we expect to find a 2.0-liter turbocharged four-cylinder just like in the outgoing model.
+It should be rated at about 220 horsepower--a slight upgrade from the current 211-horsepower rating.
+The TTS model should also carry forward, possibly with output now registering close to 300 horsepower to match the output of the 2015 Audi S3.